Canon EOS R5 Underwater Review

 Purchase a Canon EOS R5 underwater housing at Bluewater Photo:

 The Canon EOS R was Canon's first attempt at a full-frame mirrorless camera.
 With many good options form Sony and Nikon, it fell short.
 Fortunately, the Canon EOS R5 addresses many of the concerns that Canon EOS R users brought up.
 Though I would like to interject and say that the Canon EOS R was one of our favorite cameras that we tested underwater.

 For underwater photography, Canon was lagging behind Sony and Nikon because of a lack of in-body image-stabilization.
 The Canon EOS R5 is Canon's first camera with IBIS, capable of 7-8 stops of correction when combined with a stabilized lens.
 The EOS R5 also features a new 45 MP CMOS sensor - addressing concerns that the EOS R was not a high enough resolution for professionals.
 Furthermore, the EOS R5 has the capability of shooting 12 frames per second with the mechanical shutter (20 fps electronic), vs the 8fps on the EOS R!
 Did we mention dual card slots?

-For underwater videography, Canon fell short of it's competitors by offering cropped 4K video in the EOS R. The EOS R5 not only goes above-and-beyond at addressing these concerns - it is industry changing.
+For underwater videography, Canon fell short of its competitors with its original EOS R by offering cropped 4K video.
+The EOS R5 not only goes above-and-beyond addressing these concerns - it is industry changing.
 The EOS R5 is capable of capturing 8K 10 bit 4:2:2 @ 30p RAW video recorded internally - and the option of recording in 4K ProRes RAW externally simultaneously!
 The camera is also capable of 4K video using the full width of the sensor at an amazing 120p!
 The R5 will be able to capture video with dual pixel autofocus, full AF in all modes.
-The EOS R5 will be one of the first consumer level cameras to offer 8K video, so it's going to be a very popular camera for underwater video.
+The EOS R5 will be one of the first consumer level cameras to offer 8K video, so it's already a very popular camera for underwater video.